dreamcatcher-tech/network/Inbox/2023-01-25 1245 trigger updates when geo status alters.md

 ## Unpublished manifests
 When the manifest is not yet locked to a specific instance of the customers and routing collections, then it needs to be calculated on the fly.
 If this was a transient, then this is easy to remount it whne changes are detected.

+## Triggers
+### Sector changes
+Should cause a complete recalculation where a polygon map is built, then all the customers are walked, then order is updated.

+### Customer changes
+When a customer gps location is updated,